Malietoa Talavou Tonumaipeʻa

 Since the death of M. Moli in 1860, the people of Samoa were undecided in their allegiance to one Malietoa title holder.
-In 1869, Talavou was conferred the Malietoa title by the majority of the districts (Faasalelega, Manono, parts of Tuamasaga to Mulinu'u.
+In 1869, Talavou was conferred the Malietoa title by the majority of the districts (Faasalelega, Manono, parts of Tuamasaga to Mulinuʻu.
 This included people from Leulumoega and Lufilufi) all of whom were against Laupepa's claim to the Malietoa title.
 Also in 1869, Laupepa was strongly supported by the majority in the Tuamasaga district.
 Both Talavou and Laupepa jointly held the Malietoa title until their deaths.

 At the end of Malietoa Gatuitasina's (M Moli and M Talavou's uncle) reign and death in 1858, the Malietoa title did not transition downward in its normal traditional order of succession by generation, age and seniority.
 M. Talavou should have succeeded M. Moli because they were in the same generation and M. Laupepa was in the next generation.
 M. Moli and M. Talavou are also half brothers (same father M. Vai'inupo).

 M. Moli reigned for two years 1858-1860 and died in 2 years after M. Gatuitasina's death on October 1, 1858.